Maya social classes: Skeletal Evidence

 Physical remains of Mayan individuals from the Classic period may also include indicators of social standing.
-Nutritional diseases during life are recorded in an individual's bones, and their presence and severity differs based on access to resources, which is also related to social standing.
+Nutritional diseases during life are recorded in an individual's bones, and their presence and severity differ based on access to resources, which is also related to social standing.
 Such nutritional diseases include dental caries or cavities in an individual's teeth.
 Cavities form when bacteria in the mouth metabolize sugars from carbohydrates and demineralize the enamel of a tooth.
 An individual with an easily accessible carbohydrate-rich diet will be more likely to have more cavities.
 Using burial location as a proxy for social status, Cucina and Tiesler (2003) found that cavities were more common in elite Classic Mayan individuals than non-elite individuals.
 They also found that there were more cavities in elite females than elite males, suggesting there may have been an additional barrier to resource access based on sex, although this difference may also highlight the role of estrogen in cavity formation.
-However, Cucina and Tiesler (2003) did not find a meaningful difference in the number of cavities found in non-elite males and females, providing counter evidence to this argument.
+However, Cucina and Tiesler (2003) did not find a meaningful difference in the number of cavities found in non-elite males and females, providing counter-evidence to this argument.
 Due to the more complete preservation of elite skeletal remains than non-elite skeletal remains based on burial practices, it can be difficult to represent non-elite individuals who comprised 90% of ancient Mayan society.